Snickers03/Snickers03/README.md

 ### Hi there 👋

 - 📫 How to reach me:
-  - Discord: **Snickers_03#4411**
+  - Discord: Snickers_03#4411
+\
 - 🔭 I’m currently working on different Full Stack Web Applications
 - 🌱 I’m currently learning Mongo DB
-- 👯 I’m looking to collaborate on every project who contains web developement
+- 👯 I’m looking to collaborate on every project which contains web developement

 <!--
 **Snickers03/Snickers03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.